Updated: Mar 30

 He came, fetched, extended his paw for a shake, sat, lay, rolled over and did all the same things my wife was teaching the two border collie pups to do.

-He could lie, wait and come on command just like the dogs did.
+He could lie, wait and come on command just like the dogs did as well.

 This was because the dry liver treats the doggies got for rewards were his absolute favorite thing and he definitely wanted in on that action!

-We had a huge audience at our Kuss road home of junior and high school kids that came to watch the evening dog and Siamese cat training show just to watch the cat copying the woofs.
+We had a huge audience at our Kuss road home of junior and high school kids that came to watch the evening dog and Siamese cat training spectacle just to watch the cat copying the woofs.

 The one Border Collie Pup we called Roscoe was not getting the lie and sit commands and Max would often go nip his hind quarters so he would get with the liver treat reward action.

 Roscoe never forgot the little cat nipping him when he was being dumb and he really hated old Max with a passion as a result of this habit of Max in these training sessions.

 When he was a huge adult Roscoe turned the tables and nipped Max when he felt the cat was getting too much attention for his ego to deal with.

 Max had been clearly unimpressed Roscoe was not keeping pace with himself and Dante in terms of obeying commands and scoring liver treats.

 To combat the unwanted behavior from Roscoe, Max who had already allied Poppy to his cause made Dante his assistant chief minder and when Dante eventually Passed on he made our Golden Pup Tucker his chief protector.

 The second Golden Retriever pup we added after Roscoe died loved Max even more than Tucker did so it was a happy trio the last two years of old Max's life.

-The uptake on the training thang with the two Border Collies is where I started to realize that some cat breeds are actually way smarter than dogs.
+The uptake on the training thang with the two Border Collies is where I started to realize that some cat breeds are actually way smarter than dogs are.

 Max ordained Tucker as his minder